Skip to content

 5 min read · Cost

-Soffit and fascia cost in Auburn runs above valley because Chapter 7A requires boxed non-combustible eaves on Fire Hazard Severity Zone parcels.
-That's not a finish upgrade — it's compliance scope.
+Soffit and fascia cost in Auburn runs above the valley because Chapter 7A requires boxed non-combustible eaves on parcels in Fire Hazard Severity Zones.
+That isn't a finish upgrade — it's compliance scope, and it changes both the assembly and the price.
+On a foothill home in the wildland-urban interface, the eaves are exactly where embers collect, so hardening them is the point of the work, not an add-on.

 The main cost drivers in Auburn